 It’s important to recognize that every case is unique.
-With several available modalities to help treat your specific symptoms, we strongly support your decision to consider surgery as the last option available.
+With several available modalities available to help treat your specific symptoms, we strongly support your decision to consider surgery as the last option available.
 Moreover, many spine issues can be managed conservatively with physical therapy, injections and rehabilitation.

 As Eric Wieser, MD laments “Early treatment is crucial to your long term success.”
 It is crucial to not wait out your symptons.
 So be sure to take STEP ONE as soon as possible – consulting your physician about your specific neck pain.
 In some instances, neck pain can be the direct result of muscle imbalances, which can frequently be treated by weight management, nutrition, and better sleep.
-However, if you are experiencing tingling, a “pins and needles” effect, or radiating pain in your arms or legs, then you should call directly to a fellowship-trained, board-certified, spine surgeon to schedule an evaluation.
+However, if you are experiencing tingling, a “pins and needles” effect, or radiating pain in your arms or legs than you should call directly to a fellowship-trained, board-certified, spine surgeon to schedule an evaluation.
 Share your symptoms and concerns with your physician and they will most likely order imaging and begin your treatment as quickly as possible.

 When considering surgery, it is important to collect all of the information and speak to a specialist about your specific instance.
 Every case is unique and nerves are both delicate and temperamental so ask your doctor about the risks, what you can expect as an outcome, and what the range of your recovery could look like.